keropiyo/ttsky-verilog-keropiyo/README.md

 ## Next steps

-1. Verify the design on an FPGA
+1. Load the generated bitstream onto an iCE40UP5K FPGA board
 2. Generate a known 810 kHz AM test signal
 3. Build the comparator and feedback RC circuit
 4. Observe the recovered PWM audio with an oscilloscope